LCVP (United States): Design

 At just over 36 ft long and just under 11 ft wide, the LCVP was not a large craft.
 Powered by a 225-horsepower Gray Marine 6-71 diesel engine at a maximum speed of 12 knots, it would sway in choppy seas, causing seasickness.
-Since its sides and rear were made of plywood, it offered limited protection from enemy fire but also reduced cost and saved steel.
+Since its sides and rear were made of plywood, it offered limited protection from enemy fire but also reduced weight - and thus increased capacity, reduced cost and saved steel.
 The Higgins boat could hold either a 36-man platoon, a jeep and a 12-man squad, or 8,000 lb of cargo.
 Its shallow draft (3 feet aft and 2 feet, 2 inches forward) enabled it to run up onto the shoreline, and a semi-tunnel built into its hull protected the propeller from sand and other debris.
 The steel ramp at the front could be lowered quickly.
 It was possible for the Higgins boat to swiftly disembark men and supplies, reverse itself off the beach, and return to the supply ship for another load within three to four minutes.

-The boat's thin armor left it vulnerable to heavier enemy fire, and it was found that extremely shallow water and hard obstructions such as reefs could stop the boat.
+The boat's design left it vulnerable to heavier enemy fire, and it was found that extremely shallow water and hard obstructions such as reefs could stop the boat.
 Other vehicles such as the Landing Vehicle Tracked were later created to meet those drawbacks in amphibious operations.

 The Higgins boat was built in New Orleans, Louisiana.